drelyn86/atom-terminal/README.md

 ### Examples

-**Set environment variables for current file, use directory argument, and execute an alternate shell in Linux**
+**(Linux) Set environment variables for current file, use directory argument, and execute an alternate shell**

 ```coffeescript
 "atom-terminus":